osamum/Teams-ID-Explorer/README.md

 If the web browser's language setting is Japanese UI, otherwise the English UI is displayed.

-For specific features, please refer to the following feature description document.
+How to start using and for specific features, please refer to the following feature description document.

 * [**How to use Teams ID Explorer**](featureDesc-en.md)